-To start building a case, we’ll ask a few questions about the circumstances surrounding the crash:
+To start building a case for your truck accident law suit, we’ll ask a few questions about the circumstances surrounding the crash:

 Driver Fatigue – Did the driver seem sleepy or overworked?
 There are regulations about how many hours drivers can work, and if you are victimized by trucking companies who break these rules, you may have a strong case.

 Driver Lack of Experience – Because of driver shortages, trucking companies have put people with little experience behind the wheel of a commercial vehicle sometimes.
 Ask your lawyer to investigate and check the driver’s credentials and experience.

 Faulty Equipment – Check around for evidence of malfunctioning equipment.
 Are there skid marks that point to faulty brakes?

 Evidence can help build a strong case against trucking companies by discrediting claims made by employees who may want to shift blame away from themselves onto others.
 They don’t want to lose their job or face disciplinary action from management.
 Because of this, it’s important to gather as much evidence as possible.